 Survey More than Sales for Needed Features

-The problem is that not every CRM has every feature, so be sure to prioritize each item on your features list, so when it comes times to pull the trigger and make your final decision, you’ll know you are making the right choice.
+The problem is that not every CRM has every feature, so be sure to prioritize each item on your features list.
+Then, when it comes times to pull the trigger and make your final decision, you’ll know you are making the right choice.

 Talk to a CRM Consultant

-CRM consultants can give you good general advice, like “don’t even think about it if it’s not Cloud-based,” which is sage advice.
-It’s a well-known fact that CRMs that have mobile apps get more use.
+CRM consultants can give you good general advice, like “don’t even think about it if it’s not Cloud-based,” — sage advice, for sure.
+It’s a well-known fact that CRMs that have mobile apps get more use and boost productivity.
 However, many CRM consultants have partnerships with CRM vendors and receive financial incentives for recommending certain solutions.
 So, while a CRM consultant’s advice can help get you started, be sure to ask whether they get a kickback.
 The truth is that it’s challenging for any one marketing consultant to keep pace with each new feature being added to every CRM.
 There are hundreds of CRM solutions available in 2019 and each are adding new features faster than you can say “lickety-split.”
 Can a consultant really know how to choose the best CRM for your particular needs?
 There’s no substitute for doing your own research.

 Don’t Let the Price Fool You